OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 It MAY not be possible for `sendMessage` to immediately send a message if additional action (such as payment) is required.

-The interface for such any additional action is out of scope of this ERC and MAY be proprietary, but it MUST be able to be performed by a party other than the message sender.
+The interface for any such additional action is out of scope of this ERC, but it MUST be able to be performed by a party other than the message sender.

 The gateway MUST emit a `MessageSent` event with the appropriate identifier once required actions are completed and the message is ready to be delivered on the destination.